Welcome to Ask a Flower, the Q/A blog series that answers the questions you want to know!

 The St. Andrews Garden Team is led by Marigold, our resident expert on all things plant.
-A life-long environmentalist at heart, she is one class away from her certification in Native Plant Studies through the South Carolina Botanical Garden hosted at Clemson University and the South Carolina Native Plant Society, and has been growing her own fresh food since she was 22.
+A life-long environmentalist at heart, she completed her certification in Native Plant Studies through the South Carolina Botanical Garden hosted at Clemson University and the South Carolina Native Plant Society on April 25, 2019, and has been growing her own fresh food since she was 22.
 She established the St. Andrews Garden in a distant corner on the property with Rod in 2014.
 It is now a front-and-center showpiece with the recent library remodel.
 Jessica and Lindsey T. were added to the garden team in Feb.
 2018 and have apprenticed with Marigold since then.
 Lindsay W. joined their ranks in Aug.
 2018 along with Steve in Apr.
 2019.

 Richland Library St. Andrews harvests every Tuesday morning.
 Come by for fresh veggies or to ask us some questions that can appear on our website in a future blog post!
 Or, email your questions to email@example.com.